veilm/veilm.github.io/articles/media-gallery.md

 See also: [Near-sama's list](https://near.blog/music/) (~0.4? correlation with mine)

 ## Video games
-Here's a small collcetion of those that have had a notable influence on me, which is a brief subset of my total hours spent (mostly but not exclusively *lost*) on video games.
+Here's a small collection of those that have had a notable influence on me, which is a brief subset of my total hours spent (mostly but not exclusively *lost*) on video games.

 In order of when I experienced them, ascending: